K kepler-title

 Karate Kid, 1984, Director: John G. Avildsen

-Course Objectives: Learn about educational pedagogy1.
+Course Objectives: Learn about educational pedagogy

-Learn about LTW I structure1.
+Learn about LTW I structure

-Discuss examples of assignments and assessments1.
+Discuss examples of assignments and assessments

-Practice course elements1.
+Practice course elements

 Curriculum Texts: